MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/add-powerbi-report.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/13/2019
+ms.date: 08/21/2020
 ms.author: nenandw
 ms.reviewer: tapanm
 ---

 # Add a Power BI report or dashboard to a web page in portal

 You can add a Power BI report or dashboard to a web page in portal by using the [powerbi](../liquid/portals-entity-tags.md#powerbi) Liquid tag.
 You can add the tag in the **Copy** field on a web page or in the **Source** field on a web template.
-If you adding a Power BI report or dashboard created in the new workspace in Power BI, you must specify the authentication type as **powerbiembedded** in the *powerbi* Liquid tag.
+If you're adding a Power BI report or dashboard created in the new workspace in Power BI, you must specify the authentication type as **powerbiembedded** in the *powerbi* Liquid tag.

 > [!TIP]
 > This article explains how to add a Power BI report or dashboard using *powerbi* liquid tag.
 To add **Power BI component** on a webpage in your portal using the portals Studio, go to [Add a Power BI component to a webpage using the portals Studio](../compose-page.md#add-power-bi).